 We advise you to bring ‘smart casual’, easily maintained clothes for everyday use.
 You may wish to wear something more formal for such times as Sunday visits.
 Casual wear and trainers are recommended for use during fitness sessions and sensible footwear is needed for walking in the grounds.
+Slippers and a dressing gown (bathrobe) are a good idea in autumn and winter.
 Please bring night wear and toiletries for your stay.
 Towels and bed linen are provided.

 Can I smoke?

 We provide sheltered smoking areas outside the main buildings.
 In common with all indoor public places and hospitals Castle Craig is smoke free.
 We offer smoking cessation therapy to those who wish to stop smoking.
 The use of e – cigarettes (“vapes”) is absolutely not permitted, as it is dangerous and is an explosion and fire hazard.